acemod/ACE3/documentation/feature/hearing.md

 Introduces hearing damage caused by nearby explosions and large-caliber weapons.

 ### 1.2  Earplugs
-Adds ear plugs to mitigate that effect.
+Adds earplugs to mitigate that effect.
 Soldiers with high caliber weapons or missile launchers will be equipped with those, but remember to put them in.

 ## 2. Usage

 ### 2.1 Equipping earplugs
-- For this you need the `Ear plugs` item.
+- For this you need the `Earplugs` item.
 - Press the self interaction key <kbd>CTRL</kbd> + <kbd>Left Windows</kbd> (ACE3 default key bind `Self Interaction Key`).
 - Select `Equipment`.
 - Select `Earplugs in`.
 - Same method to remove them but the option is `Earplugs out`.
-- Note: you're able to re-use ear plugs.
+- Note: you're able to re-use earplugs.

 ## 3. Dependencies